 Scroll down to explore a hole-by-hole overview of the course.

 Out of bounds down the entire left side on this long par four can get into your head.
-Requires a long second into a well bunkered, two-tier putting green which is very difficult to read.
+Requires a long second into a well bunkered, very large, two-tier putting green which is very difficult to read.

 The tee shot is guarded by large trees left and an out of bounds fence running all the way up the right side, just yards from the fairway.
 A blind second to a very narrow putting green with steep drop-offs on both sides and behind requires your attention.
 A fairway bunker about 50 yds. short of the green will create a depth perception problem, so measure carefully.

 A short hole from an elevated tee to a severely sloped and shallow putting green, perched on top of a knob, surrounded by very steep drop-offs on every side.
 Club selection can be a guessing game when the wind blows.
 This hole is the least changed of all.
 However, a miss left is not as penal as before, with the opportunity to putt or chip and run a recovery up the hill to the green.
 Center of the green will leave a makeable birdie putt to any hole location.

 A tough finishing hole, out of bounds to the right and trees with a sharp drop-off to the left.
 To complicate your club selection from the tee, a very deep fairway bunker now guards the right side, just short of the 150-yard marker.
 Risk driver off the tee to leave a shorter iron, or play it safe with a fairway wood and leave a mid-iron second shot.
 The green is very large - 38 yards long, and well guarded on the right front corner by a deep bunker.
 A par to finish your round is a job well done.